olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### Introduction

-Bitcoin, the cryptocurrency and blockchain that made it out alive of previous cryptocurrencies.
-Yes, Bitcoin in fact was not the first cryptocurrency.
+Bitcoin, the first cryptocurrency and blockchain to truly survive out of previous cryptocurrency projects.
+Yes, Bitcoin in fact was not the first cryptocurrency to be made.

-By the end of this lesson, we'll understand when, why, and the motivation behind Bitcoin.
-We'll also understand the underlying mechanism that Bitcoin uses to get a grasp on how Bitcoin has survived this long, while creating an entire industry with a $2.6 market cap along the way, as of [April 18 2025](https://coinmarketcap.com/crypto-heatmap/).
+By the end of this lesson, we'll understand when, why, and the motivation behind Bitcoin.We’ll also explore the key mechanisms that helped Bitcoin survive and grow into a $2.6 trillion industry [(as of April 18, 2025)](https://coinmarketcap.com/crypto-heatmap/).

 ### Lesson Overview